solaimanhridoy/LearnPostgreSQl/README.md

 <img src="./img/82.png" alt="PostgreSQL Icon" style="zoom:110%;" />

-Now we can not insert same `email` value into table `person` that email address already contain any row from the table.
+Now we can not insert the same `email` value into table `person` that email address already contains any row from the table.

 #### CHECK CONSTRAINTS